Malpractice Insurance for Psychotherapists

 Psychotherapist Insurance can include:

-• Third-party bodily injury coverage for slip-and-fall incidents in office or waiting areas.
+• General liability for slip-and-fall and premises incidents in office or waiting areas.

 • Cyber liability endorsement for data breaches in electronic notes or telehealth systems.